Ashutoshsrivastava11/NewsFusion-Integrating-Top-News-Sources-in-Real-Time/README.md

 And more...

 The platform enables users to view headlines from various newspapers, categorize news into sections, and stay updated with the latest global news.
-Built with Spring Boot for backend services and React.js for a dynamic frontend, NewsFusion Pro ensures an engaging and seamless user experience.
+Built with Spring Boot for backend services and React.js for a dynamic frontend, NewsFusion ensures an engaging and seamless user experience.

 ## Features
 1. Real-Time Aggregation: Access up-to-the-minute headlines from top newspapers, including The Hindu, India Times, The New York Times, and more.